 The healthier your teeth and gums are, the healthier you are.
 Gum disease can lead to infection, which doesn’t just make your mouth feel bad.
 Infection can spread, causing more tooth loss and making you even sicker than before.
 That’s why flossing is important, not just to your oral health but to your overall health.

 Flossing is important, but flossing properly is even more important.
-There is much more to flossing than just running a string between front teeth in 3.4 seconds.
+There is a lot more to flossing than just running a string between front teeth in 3.4 seconds, especially with braces.
+You must know how to floss with braces properly to get the best results.

-The best way to floss is to start with actual dental floss, a specially made string often lightly coated in wax to move between the teeth easier and won’t irritate the gums.
+The best way to floss with braces — or even without — is to start with true dental floss.
+Proper dental floss is a specially made string lightly coated in wax so it moves between the teeth easier and won’t irritate the gums.
 No, regular thread won’t cut it, but it may cut your gums.

 When Are You Supposed to Floss?

 Many people think you floss after you brush.
-You want to floss BEFORE you brush.
+Actually, you want to floss BEFORE you brush.
 Why?
 Brushing gets the rest of the parts of your teeth squeaky clean.
-Then you come along to floss, and you get food particles and plaque all over them again.
+Then you come along and floss … and you get food particles and plaque all over them again.

 Gross, right?